georgeerol/BlueBot/README.md

 #### DC Motor Field Poles
 * Composes of Pole Core and Pole shoe.
-Each poles generates magnetic flux when corresponding winding is energized.Poles are build from thin lamination of steel.Poles ensure that max flux is available when interacting with large surface area of rotor as it spins
+Each poles generates magnetic flux when corresponding winding is energized.
+Poles are build from thin lamination of steel.Poles ensure that max flux is available when interacting with large surface area of rotor as it spins
 # ![Field Poles](https://github.com/fouliex/AndroidRcCar/blob/master/resources/images/FieldPoles.JPG)